MarBry111/Fake-News-Detection-for-statements-in-Polish-Language/README.md

 ### Usage of Polish (demagog + oko.press)
 The next step was using more data: scrapped from demagog website and shared with by by oko.press to run experiments compared to the ones in previous section.
 The pros from this approach would be having more reliable outcomes due to the dataset combined of  around 6000 records with balanced two classes.

 Extra features has been tested - experimenting a bit with embeddings with usage of Word2Vec embeddings averaged using Tf-Idf values of each of the words as weight.
+Also approach with usage of training dataset to train Doc2Vec embeddings has been used - which omits the need of averaging the vectors of words over statement.

+Adapters were used to see the possibilities which could be achieved using more sophisticated methods and spending more time on optimizing hyper-parameters of models.

 ### Training on different languages and testing on Polish
 After reaching some more relatable results for more polish data, I wanted to test if using different languages for training purposes (features relying on style of the the statement or numerical embeddings) could give better results due to the greater amount of data.